licheez/pvWayNuGetsSolution/ExcelTranslationProviderSolution/Core/ExcelTranslationProvider.Core/ReadMe.md

-# Excel Translations Provider for .Net Framework by pvWay
+# Excel Translations Provider for .Net Core by pvWay

 ## Summary